shuchiK38/shuchiK38/README.md

 ### Hi there 👋 .
 Thank you for visiting my page.

 - 🔭 I’m currently working on Tableau project.
-- 🌱 I’m currently learning more insight into PostgreSQL and Advance EXCEL.
+- 🌱 I’m currently learning more insight into PostgreSQL and Advance Excel.
 - 👯 I’m looking to collaborate on Business Intelligence projects.
 - 🤔 I’m looking for help in more insight on Machine learning.
 - 💬 Ask me about Tableau,PostgreSQL